 - a.
-Verify that records related to this fund source are in compliance with DHHS-DMH/DD/SUS record retention schedules and policies; - b.
+Verify that records related to this fund source follow DHHS-DMH/DD/SUS record retention schedules and policies. - b.
 Review contract/grant agreement, identify any special requirements; and - c.
 Verify if the requirements were met.

 Conflicts of Interest and Certification Regarding Overdue Tax Debts